nanosystemslab/Modified-Jubilee/Hardware-Modifications/README.md

 - `.sldprt` (SolidWorks part) files
 - Any derivative or redesigned components created as part of this project

-These files represent custom or updated versions of standard Jubilee components, such as redesigned plates, brackets, mechanical interfaces, structural reinforcements, or geometry modifications used for automation, dip-coating configurations, or platform upgrades.

 ---

 ## Original / Unmodified Jubilee CAD Files